 - 1. Get to class on time.
 Tardiness will not be accepted.
 It is understandable that bus tardiness cannot be helped.
 When you are tardy, you are being inconsiderate towards your teacher and your classmates, not to mention that you are cheating yourself out of valuable learning time. - 2.
 I expect that you will enter the room in an orderly fashion.
-Once you have arrived, please sit in your seat, take out your composition book, and do the opening activity that will be posted on the board.
+Once you have arrived, please sit in your seat, take out your composition book, and do the opening activity that will be

+- posted on the board.
 It may consist of vocabulary, Skills USA PDP activity, crossword puzzle, a Journal, or something related to the current unit. - 3.
 You must be prepared for every class.
-Your chrome book should be charged when you get to class.
 It detracts from learning time if I have to locate a pencil or paper for you.
 If you forgot your materials, there is a bin on the front desk with pencils and pens.
 Quietly get what you need.
 This is not to be an everyday occurrence.
-34 % of your grade is counted towards your employability skills which is part of you coming to class prepared. - 4.
-I also expect that you will be quiet while I, or another classmate is speaking.
-However, should you be involved in an activity that requires you to be out of your seat, I will get the classes attention by raising my hand, counting 1,2,3,4,5, at this point, you will stop talking and wait for my next directive. - 5.
+34% of your grade is counted towards your employability skills which is part of you coming to class prepared. - 4.
+I also expect that you will be quiet while I, or another classmate, is speaking.
+However, should you be involved in an activity that requires you to be out of your seat, I will get the class's attention by raising my hand, counting 1,2,3,4,5, at this point, you will stop talking and wait for my next directive. - 5.
 Homework should be completed before class begins.
 You should not be scrambling to finish it when the bell rings.
 Assignments that are turned in a day late will be lowered one grade level.
-After one day, the assignments will not be accepted for credit, but it must be turned in.
+After one day, the assignments will not be accepted for credit, but they must be turned in.
 If you are missing any assignments at the end of the quarter, you will receive a failing grade.
 You are held accountable for all assignments. - 6.
 If you are absent, you are still responsible for the work that you miss.

-- 7. If you miss a movie, or a community resource presenter you are still responsible for covering that material.
-If your absence is not approved by the instructor you will be required to write an essay on the subject covered. - 8.
+Your assignments will be paper clipped together and placed in the manila envelope on the classroom door.
+Your name will be on them, and it is your responsibility to pick them up.
+You will have as many days as you were absent to complete the work.
+Extensions will be given only for extenuating circumstances (death in the family, medical emergency, etc.) Rule #3 will apply to any late make-up work. - 7.
+If you miss a movie, or a community resource presenter you are still responsible for covering that material.
+If your absence is not approved by the instructor, you will be required to write an essay on the subject covered. - 8.
 Please complete your assignments in blue, black ink or typed.
 Gel pens and markers are difficult to read.
 Assignments not completed in blue, black ink or typed will receive an automatic zero. - 9.
-All written projects must be typed.
+All written projects must be typed. - 10.
+Absolutely no electronic devices, cell phones will be used without permission from the instructor.
+If they go off in my class, I will take them.
+The first time, you will type a letter of apology for interrupting the class.
+You will also apologize to your classmates for detracting from their learning time.
+The second time, I will take the device and your parents will be notified.
+The third time, I will take the device and your parents will have to come retrieve it and sign an agreement not to allow you to bring the device back to class.